bitifet/abuff/README.md

 [deasync](https://www.npmjs.com/package/deasync) library.

 At the end, aBuffer instances are also iterables so they can be accessed with any valid iteration statement.

 A *buff.eof()* method is also provided which, if called with true as its first parameter, it will make aBuffer iterator interface to end after already injected data is exhausted.
-If pop/shift operations are used instead, then they throw an error if the internal buffer is exhausted after *EOF* was triggered.
+If pop/shift operations are used after that, then an *EOF* exception is thrown or, if iterator interface is used instead, then it will become end status so iterations can normally finish if input data is exhausted (and signalled as it with a `buff.eof(true)` call).

 Usage